JetBrains/compose-multiplatform/tutorials/Tray_Notifications_MenuBar/main.md

 ## Notifier
 You can send system notifications with Notifier without using the system tray.
-Notifier also has 3 types of notifications:
+Notifier also has 3 types of notification:

 1. notify - simple notification
 2. warn - warning notification